Paederota - Pulmonaria

 Pelargonium ‘Renate Parsley’ £4

-Such a choice little hybrid with hairy grey leaves and small bicoloured flowers, the upper petals wine red, the lower lilac.
+Such a choice little hybrid with hairy grey leaves and small bicoloured flowers, the upper petals wine red, the lower very pale lilac.
 Long flowering.

 Pelargonium rodneyanum £4